/* Template Name: News Article */ ?>

-For more details of the relationship between Standard and SS Jaguar, a previous book supported by the MSMT and published by Veloce in 2004, The Rise of Jaguar - A Detailed study of the "Standard Era" 1928-1950 by Barrie Price has the full story.
 The Railtons built on Standard rolling chassis were the Little Chobham and Little Fairmile with coachwork by Coachcraft.
 The book that won the inaugural Michael Sedgwick Award in 2012, John Dyson's Coachcraft: 1930s Coachbuilding Style, published by the Railton Owners Club, includes photographs of the "little" Railtons.
-The book also contains a drawing of a proposed four door close-coupled Railton based on the Flying 12 HP chassis with a 14 HP engine which could have put the cat amongst the pigeons.
+The book also contains a drawing of a proposed four door close-coupled Railton based on the Flying Standard 12 HP chassis with a 14 HP engine which could have put the cat amongst the pigeons.
 It might be thought that William Lyons did not object to the arrangement with Railton as the "little" Railtons, introduced in 1937, were not in the same market as SS Cars as the smaller-engined SSII had ceased production in 1936.
-The proposed car would have competed directly in engine size with the 1½ litre SS Jaguar which used the Standard engine with the Harry Weslake-designed overhead valve revision so an objection from Lyons would have been more likely if this car had gone into production.
+The proposed larger 14HP car would have competed directly in engine size with the 1½ litre SS Jaguar which used the Standard engine with the Harry Weslake-designed overhead valve revision so an objection from Lyons would have been more likely if this car had gone into production.

-As mentioned earlier in this article, the Morgan name comes up in The Book of the Standard Motor Company with a supply of engines despite the SS Cars arrangement.
+As mentioned earlier in this article, the Morgan name comes up in The Book of the Standard Motor Company with a supply of engines despite the SS Cars arrangement for exclusive parts supply.
 H.F.S.
-Morgan found that Coventry Climax had no other volume clients for their engine and the lack of economies of scale and the desire of Coventry Climax to concentrate on fire pump engines, made the engine supplied to Morgan too expensive and supply difficult.
-Ted Grinham, the Chief Engineer of Standard designed an overhead valve version of the 10 HP engine, along the lines of the Harry Weslake version of the 16 HP and 20 HP supplied to SS Cars.
-Morgans with this engine went on sale from June 1939 and, like the "little" Railtons, it might be that as a 10 HP they were not in competition with SS models which were all 14 HP or larger, William Lyons so did not object.
+Morgan found that Coventry Climax had no other volume clients for their engine and the lack of economies of scale and the desire of Coventry Climax to concentrate on fire pump engines made the engine supplied to Morgan too expensive and supply difficult.
+Ted Grinham, the Chief Engineer of Standard designed an overhead valve version of the 10 HP engine, along the lines of the Harry Weslake version of the Standard 16 HP and 20 HP supplied to SS Cars.
+Morgans with this engine went on sale from June 1939 and, like the "little" Railtons, it might be that as a 10 HP they were not in competition with SS models which by then were all 14 HP or larger, so William Lyons did not object.
 The proposed ERA-Standard sports car suggested by Mays and Berthon to Black had been based on modified 10HP Standard running gear, suitably modified to achieve a top speed of circa 90mph.
 It is possible that this was the inspiration for developing the overhead valve conversion which was then marketed to Morgan, who were on a sound financial basis and did not involve the credit risk associated with any of the Mays-connected entities.